shihab173066/Shihab-Social-Media-Website/Description.md

 A profile page for the logged-in user, showing their posts with options to edit or delete.

 A clean, simple navbar and footer for navigation.

+------------------Extended Version for exam-------------------------------- Question

+DJA02 - Advanced Social Media Application BRD

+1. Introduction

+This assignment enhances DJA01 - Social Media Application BRD by adding post filtering and

+search functionalities.
+Users can now filter posts by date, media type, and author, along with a

+keyword-based search.

+2. Objectives

+● Extend Django skills with filtering and search features.

+● Improve data retrieval efficiency.

+● Enhance user experience with better post navigation.

+3. Scope

+Core Features

+1. User Management (Same as DJA01)

+● Registration, login, logout, and authentication using Django’s built-in user model.

+● Access control ensuring that only authenticated users can create, edit, or delete posts.

+2. Post Management (Same as DJA01 with Enhancements)

+● Homepage (Global Feed): Display all users' posts with sorting and filtering options.

+● Profile Page: Show only the logged-in user’s posts with filtering and sorting options.

+● Post Creation: Users can create posts with text and optional image uploads.

+● Edit & Delete: Only the post owner can edit or delete their posts.

+3. Filtering & Search (New Additions)

+● Filtering Options:

+○ Filter posts by date (latest/oldest).

+○ Filter posts by media type (text-only, images, or both).

+○ Filter posts by post owner (view posts from a specific user).

+● Search Bar:

+○ Users can search for posts based on keywords in the post content.

+4. Functional Requirements

+Filtering & Search (New Additions)

+● Users can filter posts based on:

+○ Date: Show newest or oldest posts first.

+○ Media Type: Filter posts with or without images.

+○ User: View posts from a specific user.

+● A search bar allows users to search posts by content keywords.

+Submission guideline: Submit your gitHub repository link